About Us and Our Aims

 The programmes have been well attended and the outcomes for participants highly successful.
 We are working hard to ensure everyone on our waiting list can attend programmes early next year, and will return to in-person, socially distanced group as soon as we are able to.

-We now also provide weekly, virtual Drop-in cafes, which are extremely well attended.
+We provide weekly, virtual Drop-ins, which are extremely well attended.
 These online groups provide an informal platform for past, present, and future Freedom Programme participants to meet up for peer support, a chat and a virtual cuppa!

 We provide support over the phone, text, Whatsapp or email – whatever suits each women best.